Anti-Polish sentiment: United Kingdom

 The Guardian has been noted for a number of other controversies.
 On 14 October 2009, Nazi-hunter Efraim Zuroff alleged that: "the second world war narrative [...] has been distorted since independence and the transition to democracy to make it more palatable to their electorate and to minimize the role of local collaborators in Holocaust crimes."
 On 20 October 2009, The Guardians Jonathan Freedland said: "We are meant to be friendly towards the newest members of the European Union.
 But the truth is that several of these "emerging democracies" have reverted to a brand of ultra-nationalistic politics that would repel most voters in western Europe.
 It exists in Poland".
 In response to the above articles, Timothy Garton Ash wrote in the same paper on 23 December: "In my experience, the automatic equation of Poland with Catholicism, nationalism and antisemitism – and thence a slide to guilt by association with the Holocaust – is still widespread.
 This collective stereotyping does no justice to the historical record."

 Also in 2008, the Polish ambassador sent an official protest to the Press Complaints Commission about The Times.
 On 26 July 2008, Giles Coren published a comment piece with the ethnic slur 'Polack' used to describe Polish immigrants.
 He accused Poland of complicity in the six million Jewish deaths of The Holocaust, prompting not only an official letter of complaint to The Times, but also an early day motion in the British parliament, followed by an editorial in The Economist.
 The ambassador, Tuge-Erecinska, explained that the article was "unsupported by any basic historic or geographic knowledge," and that "the issue of Polish-Jewish relations has been unfairly and deeply falsified" by Coren's "aggressive remarks" and "contempt".
 Coren reacted by telling The Jewish Chronicle: "Fuck the Poles".
-The case has been referred to the European Court of Human Rights.
+The case was later referred to the European Court of Human Rights.
 However, the case was unsuccessful as Poles are not classified as an ethnic minority.
 The editor of The Jewish Chronicle, Stephen Pollard, commented on 6 August 2009: "There are few things more despicable than anti-Semitism, but here's one of them: using a false charge of anti-Semitism for political gain."